 Diane Anderson, one of Education Scotland’s Scots Language Co-ordinators also presented, giving specific case studies on how the Award is being delivered in various different centres.
 If anyone is interested in delivering either Units or the full Award, but unsure of how to fit it into a timetable, or work a cross-curricular subject like this, the Co-ordinators are an excellent source of information and guidance.

-You can download the SQA presentation and workshops, and the UASPs and Understanding Standards packs used are available from our Secure Site.
+You can download the SQA workshops, and the UASPs and Understanding Standards packs used are available from our Secure Site.

 This event was organised after teachers asked their Local Authority for support with the Award.
 If this is something you’d be interested in, then we recommend you get in touch with your Authority, or ask us about forthcoming events.
 Information …

 For teachers or lecturers who have never delivered an Award, it can seem quite daunting to take on this new type of SQA qualification.
 In reality, it’s fairly simple to enter your students for any of our Awards.